Lakeland Christian SchoolStay up to date with our facebook! Give us a like.

 At Lakeland Christian School, we recognize that students have different academic needs and often learn at different paces.
-Mild learning disabilities and/or attentional issues can be discouraging for students.
+Learning disabilities and/or attentional issues can be discouraging for students.
 Through the Special Programs (SP) Department, LCS seeks to provide support for students with mild disabilities who are mainstreamed into the rigorous academic curriculum in the general classroom.
 This program is beneficial to students in first through twelfth grade; however, these services are not included in tuition and require additional fees, as noted in the brochure link below.

 - Specific Learning Disability (SLD)